bmmtstb/dynamically-gated-similarities/docs/installation.rst

 	pip install -r requirements.txt

-To properly install the |torchreid|_-package, we need to run the setup script in the submodules / dependencies.
+To properly install the ``lapsolver`` and |torchreid|_-package, we need to run the setup scripts in the submodules / dependencies.
 The respective requirements of |torchreid| has been installed by this packages requirements file already.

 ::
+	cd ./dependencies/py-lapsolver/
+	python setup.py develop
-	cd ./dependencies/torchreid/
+	cd ../torchreid
 	python setup.py develop

 Now there are two evaluation tools installed: